lortza/lortza.github.io/_posts/2018-03-16-single-page-crud-p2.md

 </tr>
 ```

 In order to delete a record, we first have to be able to identify it.
-Fortunately for us, we already have an id for each record (courtesy of `critter.id`) and we can just add it to each record's `<tr>` element.
+Fortunately for us, we already have an id for each record (courtesy of `critter.id`) and we can add it to each record's `<tr>` element.
 Since javascript gets cranky about ids starting with numbers, we'll create our id in this format: `critter_3`

 ```erb
 <!-- views/critters/_critter.html.erb -->